daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 This bare-bones system should allow the GM and players to flesh out exciting encounters involving the whole group.
 For example, perhaps while one PC pilots a ship, another mans the guns, and another frantically attempts to repair damage to the maneuvering thrusters before they crash into the space station they're trying to defend.

-{{< hint info >}}
+> [!NOTE]
-During a vehicular battle, particularly a space battle, there's a lot of chatter about shields failing, hull integrity, being outmaneuvered, coming in too fast, and whatnot.
+> During a vehicular battle, particularly a space battle, there's a lot of chatter about shields failing, hull integrity, being outmaneuvered, coming in too fast, and whatnot.
 These sorts of details are great, but they're all flavor, so they're represented in the rules generally, rather than specifically.
-{{< /hint >}}

-{{< hint info >}}
+> [!NOTE]
-For more details about vehicles, refer to the Genre chapter.
+> For more details about vehicles, refer to the Genre chapter.
-{{< /hint >}}

-{{< hint info >}}
+> [!NOTE]
-Training in driving makes the character practiced in using a vehicle as a weapon.
+> Training in driving makes the character practiced in using a vehicle as a weapon.
 If the vehicle is used to run over a victim or ram an enemy vehicle, treat a motorcycle as a medium weapon and treat a car or truck as a heavy weapon.
-{{< /hint >}}

 | Targeting Task                   | Attack Hindered | Effect                                                  |
 | -------------------------------- | --------------- | ------------------------------------------------------- |